TIMRSM | Turbine Integrated Mortality Reduction

-TIMRSM reduces fatalities for all species of bats and is the first and only system proven to reduce Myotis fatalities (EPRI in press).
+TIMRSM reduces fatalities for all species of bats and is the first and only system proven to reduce Myotis fatalities (EPRI 2017).
 In a recent study TIMRSM reduced total bat mortality by 83% and Myotis mortality by 90%.

 Reduction in Bat Fatalities by Species

 When compared to wind-speed-only curtailment, TIMRSM reduced total curtailment hours by 48% (from 361 hours to 172 hours) with a similar conservation benefit (EPRI 2017).